YiZheHong/Yizhe_CPA02/README.md

-# CS103a Express App Demo
+## Yizhe CPA02 Express App

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is a simp[le] project which can help user to track their weight and provides access to a mongoose database in the cloud.
+It is also deployed on heroku

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org